MinaProtocol/mina/rfcs/0010-txpool-dos-mitigation.md

 the lowest fee transaction in the mempool.

-If an incoming transaction has too low of a fee for us to accept, we count it as bad for the purposes of `bad_tx_blacklist_ratio`.
+If an incoming transaction has too low of a fee for us to accept, we count it as bad for the purposes of trust scores.
 Except in the case of replacement transactions.
 If we punished nodes for sending transactions without the replacement fee increment, an attacker could induce nodes to blacklist each other by sending them different transactions at the same nonce.

 ### Constants

--   `bad_tx_blacklist_ratio`: There are two situations where honest nodes send us bad transactions.
-The first is when they are slightly behind us on the consensus state, which is going to happen all the time just because of network delay.
-The second is when they are substantially out of sync but haven't noticed yet.
-After they notice they're supposed to disable gossip until they're caught up.
-Dishonest nodes will send us invalid transactions in order to waste our resources.
-Let's set this to 50% bad transactions.
-An attacker then has to spend 2x as much resources to send a given amount of transactions.

--   `good_faith_tx_credits`: Let's say we assume good faith if the first two transactions we receive from a new peer are bad, but give up on them after that.
-That means this value should be 2.
+-   `tx_trust_increment`: Let's say we target a max rate of bad transactions of one per 10 seconds.
+The maximum rate bad transactions can be sent at without getting banned is when the peer is just below the ban threshold - exponential decay means the trust decays fastest when it's absolute value is highest.
+The ban threshold is 100, so the algebra comes out to `100 * decay_rate ** 10 + 100` = 8.022215015188294e-3.

 -   `max_txpool_size`: This is interesting.
 If there were a fixed limit on the number of transactions per block I'd say set it to an hour's worth or